Article list Design pattern

 Showing comment count when there are none

-If your site does not have much comment activity, you will communicate that you have a boring site with unengaged users if you list comment count for a bunch of articles with no comments.
+If your site does not have much comment activity, you will communicate that you have a boring site with unengaged users if you list the comment count for a bunch of articles with no comments.

 The elements of an article list item

 For an article list to work, you must provide a series of information for it to be useful.
-Like always, everything depends on the context.
+As always, everything depends on the context.
 If your articles are opinionated and more editorial than they are a news story, then the author is an important part.
 If you have different types of content on your site (news stories, quizzes, battles, etc.), then you would want to label your articles accordingly so that you set expectations.

 Regardless of the context, there seems to be some details that are always important: